 CONTACT VOGT ICE PARTS DEPARTMENT FOR REPLACEMENT VALVES.
 PHONE: 502-635-3000

-Ice Bin Thermostat Sensor Installation Each machine is equipped with an electronic ice bin thermostat.
-To assure proper protection for the machine, the sensor of the ice bin thermostat must be located so that ice will contact it when the bin is full (See FIGURE 3-11).
-The distance between the ice chute and the sensor allows space for the machine to make an additional discharge of ice AFTER the ice contacts the probe WITHOUT the ice building up into the discharge opening of the chute.
+Ice Bin Thermostat Sensor An electronic ice bin thermostat may be added to automatically cycle machine operation.
+To assure proper protection for the machine or auxiliary equipment, the sensor of the ice bin thermostat must be located so that ice will contact it when the bin is full (See FIGURE 3-8 for typical mounting bracket).
+The distance between the top of the ice bin and the sensor allows space for the machine to make an additional discharge of ice AFTER the ice contacts the probe.
+This will vary based on the size of the bin and the ice distribution system employed.